devkosal/fastai_roberta/fastai_roberta_superglue/README.md

+# Superglue Tasks

+This directory contains notebooks for working with Superglue Tasks, CB, RTE and BoolQ.
+ReCoRD implementation is currently in experimentation mode.

-# Working with ReCoRD Data
+### Working with ReCoRD Data

 Note, 10/04/2019: In order to work with the Record dataset, it's best viewed as a multi-label problem.
 You need to account for multiple possible entities as answers to any one question (fill in the blank, really).
 This is a tricky model to implement for a variety of reasons.
 Here are a few approaches which could be taken and their negative effects: